-Dublin has it all.
-A rich collection of historic monuments and museums?
+Dublin* has it all.
+A curious collection of historic monuments and museums?
 Check.
-Good looking and intriguing buildings?
-Of course.
 Lots of outdoor space and green parks?
 Yep.
 Trendy bars and restaurants?
-Loads of them.
+Naturally.
 If you're after a city break with all of these and more, then Dublin is for you.

-The Irish capital really is the king of cool when it comes to weekend escapes and, thanks to Aer Lingus, you can fly direct to Dublin from airports across the UK*.
-Depending on your departure airport, the country's national carrier will get you there in under an hour, from as little as £24.99 each way.
-Here, we highlight just some of Dublin's most tantalising attractions including museums, foodie spots, and where to find that creamy pint of Guinness (and yes, it really does taste better in Dublin!).
+The Irish capital really is the king of cool when it comes to weekend escapes.
+Here, we share just some of Dublin's most tantalising attractions including museums, foodie spots and where to find that creamy pint of Guinness (and yes, it really does taste better in Dublin).

 Discover Dublin's story

-Trinity College is a natural attraction for many keen to glimpse the rich academic history of Dublin.
-Join a walking tour to get the most out of Trinity College, and don't miss the distinctive Long Room, which looks almost like something out of Harry Potter.
+Trinity College is a natural attraction for many keen to glimpse the enviable academic history of Dublin.
+Join a walking tour to get the most out of Trinity College; don't miss the distinctive Long Room, which looks almost like something out of Harry Potter.

 Get to know your booze

-The location of another of Ireland's finest exports has recently reopened after a £9.5 million upgrade.
-Jameson Distillery Bow St. offers a number of ways for you to explore its heritage: take the Bow St. Experience - a 40-minute tour of the revamped distillery - to see how Jameson's whiskey is produced, or opt for The Whiskey Makers Experience, a detailed look at the flavours and techniques that create Jameonson's.
-There's also The Whiskey Shakers Experience, a cocktail masterclass with Jameson's at its heart.
+The location of another of Ireland's finest exports can be explored at Jameson Distillery Bow St. Take the Bow St. Experience, a 45-minute tour of the distillery to see how Jameson's whiskey is produced.
 You could, of course, just head to JJ's Bar for your very own tasting session.